anniee/CattifyGem/README.md

 # Cattify

-An English-to-cat language translator analogue to Dogeify in "Step-by-Step Guid to Building Your First Ruby Gem Tutorial" by Matt Huggins.
+An English-to-Cat language translator analogue to Dogeify in "Step-by-Step Guide to Building Your First Ruby Gem Tutorial" by Matt Huggins.
 This is simply a practice in making my first Ruby Gem.

 ## Installation